MariaPaniw/workshops_EFFI/vegetation_donana/README.md

 The main script is _wcs_donana.r_.
 There are 4 steps:

 1. We load a temporal series of the satellite-based spatial raster as well as the coordinates (converted into spatial points) from the center of the monitoring plots.

+   The rasters we use are provided by the geospatial laboratory (LAST) at EBD CSIC:

+   Díaz-Delgado, R., Afan, I., Aragones, D., Garcia, D., & Bustamante, J. (2019).
+NDVIs Doñana 1984/2019 (v1.0) [Data set].
+Zenodo. https://doi.org/10.5281/zenodo.3518879

-2. We extract the value of the raster at a given point, and use it as a plot-specific covariate value
+3. We extract the value of the raster at a given point, and use it as a plot-specific covariate value
-3. We develop the statistical model to quantify shrub abundance as a function of the covariate.
+4. We develop the statistical model to quantify shrub abundance as a function of the covariate.
-4. We do the forecast and assess skill.
+5. We do the forecast and assess skill.